BBVA/mist/catalog/kafkaConsumer.md

 Read from a Kafka topic and send values to a queue.

+## Concurrency Type

+Async.
+This function have to be alwais used with a target queue.

 ## Input parameters

 - **servers**: String.
 Server list for bootstrap-server options.
 Example: "127.0.0.1:9092"